BERT DEV

 Your change is now on Forgejo, but it's on your branch, not the team's main code.
 To suggest your change get merged in, you open a pull request.

-- Near the top of the repository page, you'll often see a yellow banner: "You pushed to branch X less than a minute ago — Compare & pull request."
-Tap that button.
+3. Near the top of the repository page, you'll often see a green banner: "You pushed to branch X less than a minute ago."
+Tap the New pull request button on the right side of that banner.

-- If you don't see the banner, tap the Pull Requests tab, then tap New Pull Request, and pick your branch.
+1. If you don't see the banner, tap the Pull Requests tab, then tap New pull request, and pick your branch.

 A mentor or another student will review your change, leave comments if needed, and either approve and merge it or ask you to make adjustments.